GoogleChrome/chromium-dashboard/README.md

 1. Install npm dependencies `npm ci`
 1. Install other dependencies `npm run deps` and `npm run dev-deps`

+If you face any error during the installation process, the section **Notes** (later in this README.md) may help.

 ##### Add env_vars.yaml

 Create a file named `env_vars.yaml` in the root directory and fill it with: